AMIProject0/project-cerberus-pldm-manifest/README.md

 # Project Cerberus

 This repository is the container for manifest files used to get Cerberus source code using the repo tool.
-For source code and project details, go to the main Project Cerberus repository at https://github.com/Azure/Project-Cerberus.
+For source code and project details, go to the AMI Project Cerberus repository at https://github.com/rios240/Project-Cerberus-AMI.

+## PLDM Firmware Update and Core Unit Testing
+This manifest will download two versions of Cerberus, one operating as the Update Agent (UA) which will run only the UA's testing suite, and the other operating as the Firmware Device (FD) which will run only the FD's testing suite.
+Both the UA and FD testing suites must be run in unison for success.

 ## Contributing